ferus-web/ferus/README.md

 # Ferus -- a prototype web engine written in the Nim programming language
 Ferus is a small web rendering engine that is 100% independent (not based on WebKit, Blink or Gecko), fast, and (hopefully) secure.
-It aims to stand as an alternative to more popular web engines by providing full compatibility to how they work.
+It aims to stand as an alternative to more popular web engines by providing full compatibility to how they work.\
-Ferus also stands for Fast Engine (for) Rendering Ur Site, if you'd prefer that. :)
+Ferus also stands for "Fast Engine (for) Rendering Ur Site", if you'd prefer that. :)\
-It currently stands at 1.8k lines of code, and has simple compositing, a WIP layout engine, an incomplete DOM and HTML/CSS parsers ready.
+It currently stands at 2.07k lines of code, and has process isolation, simple compositing, a WIP layout engine, an incomplete DOM and HTML/CSS parsers ready.

 # Why?
 (Why not just make a WebKit/Blink browser?)
 There's plenty of reasons.